Back to blog

 How chips are designed

-A modern processor is not designed as a single monolithic block.
-It is designed as layers.
-Each layer has a defined interface — a contract — with the layers above and below it.
+A modern processor is designed as layers.
+Each layer has a defined interface, a contract, with the layers above and below it.
 The instruction set architecture tells the software what the hardware can do.
 The microarchitecture decides how the hardware actually does it.
 The physical design determines how the transistors are laid out on silicon.

-At ARM, I worked on IP blocks — reusable components licensed to chip manufacturers worldwide.
-The discipline was extreme.
+At ARM, I worked on IP blocks: reusable components licensed to chip manufacturers worldwide.
 Your IP block had to work with hardware you had never seen, in systems you could not predict, for applications that did not exist yet.
 The interfaces had to be right.
 The abstraction had to be clean.
-The contract between your layer and the next had to be unambiguous.

 If your interface was wrong, it was not a bug you could patch in production.
-It was a silicon respin — months of delay, millions of dollars.
-You learned to get the interfaces right the first time.
+It was a silicon respin.
+Months of delay, millions of dollars.

 The parallel to CX infrastructure

 When I looked at the customer experience industry in 2016, I saw the same structural problem that computing had before standardised architectures emerged.
 Everyone was building monolithic solutions.
-A chatbot company built the conversation layer, the NLP, the integration layer, and the analytics — all in one tightly coupled stack.
+A chatbot company built the conversation layer, the NLP, the integration layer, and the analytics, all in one tightly coupled stack.
 A ticketing company did the same.
-A quality monitoring tool did the same.

 My career had been unconsciously preparing me for exactly this problem.
 Networking infrastructure at Telecom Egypt.
-Security architecture at ComSpots.
-Hardware IP design at Silicon Vision.
+Cryptographic hardware in Riyadh.
+Chip IP design at Silicon Vision.
 Infrastructure compute programs at ARM.
-Each role taught me a different dimension of the same discipline: how to build foundations that other things can be built on top of.
+Each role was a different dimension of the same discipline: how to build foundations that other things can be built on top of.

-Five lessons from chip design that apply to software platforms
+What crosses over from chip design to software

-1. Define the interface before the implementation.
-In chip design, you write the specification for the interface before you write a single line of RTL.
+The most important thing chip design teaches you is to define the interface before the implementation.
+In hardware, you write the specification for the interface before you write a single line of RTL.
 The interface is the contract.
 The implementation is the detail.
-In software, most teams do the opposite — they build the feature first and figure out the API later.
-This creates tight coupling and brittle integrations.
+Most software teams do it backwards.
+They build the feature first and figure out the API later, which creates tight coupling and brittle integrations.
 At Tactful, every new layer starts with the interface spec.
 What does this layer expose?
 What does it consume?
-What is the contract?

-2. Abstraction is not optional.
+Abstraction is the second thing that stays with you, and it stays not as a principle but as a reflex.
 A processor core does not know what operating system will run on it.
 An ARM Cortex-A core runs Linux, iOS, Android, and RTOS equally, because the ISA provides a clean abstraction boundary.
 In CX, your resolution brain should not care whether the customer came in via WhatsApp or voice.
-The channel layer should abstract that away.
 If your AI agent needs to know which channel the customer used to decide how to respond, your abstraction is leaking.

-4. Verification is 70% of the work.
+The verification discipline is probably what separates hardware people from software people most sharply.
 At ARM, we spent roughly 70% of our time verifying that the design worked correctly across all possible states.
 In software, most teams spend maybe 10% on testing.
-The result is predictable: software that works in the demo but fails in production.
-At Tactful, we invested heavily in automated testing and production monitoring precisely because hardware taught me that the cost of failure in production is orders of magnitude higher than the cost of verification before shipping.
+The result is predictable.
+At Tactful, we invested heavily in automated testing and production monitoring precisely because hardware taught me what failure in production actually costs.
+That instinct eventually led to building 19 AI agents that simulate cross-functional review on every feature — the same discipline, applied through a different medium.

-5. Reusable IP is the ultimate leverage.
+And reuse.
 ARM's business model was licensing IP blocks that other companies used to build their chips.
 The same IP block shipped in billions of devices.
-That is the power of designing for reuse.
-In CX, the equivalent is building platform capabilities that can be configured and composed by different customers for different use cases — without custom code for each deployment.
-When Silicon Vision's Bluetooth Smart IP was acquired by Synopsys, it validated the same principle: build something reusable, build it well, and the leverage compounds.
+When Silicon Vision's Bluetooth Smart IP was acquired by Synopsys, it validated the same principle: build something reusable, build it well, and the returns compound.
+In CX, the equivalent is building platform capabilities that can be configured and composed by different customers for different use cases, without custom code for each deployment.

 Why this matters now

 Every SaaS founder I know came from product management, or sales, or another software company.
-I came from internet kiosks in Luxor, cryptographic security in the Gulf, chip design in Cairo, and infrastructure compute in Cambridge.
-That is not a weakness.
-It is why Tactful is built the way it is.
-Infrastructure first.
-Layers that compose.
-Governance by design.
-Depth before scale.
+I came from internet kiosks in Luxor, cryptographic hardware in Riyadh, chip design in Cairo, and infrastructure compute in Cambridge.
+That is why Tactful is built the way it is, and why I bought the company back when the opportunity came.